WordPress FAQ

 Frequently Asked Questions

-- How do I add a new admin user in WordPress?
+- How do I enable two-factor authentication in WordPress?

 Plugin & Theme Comparisons